-How can you tell if a rep is truly achieving sales excellence?
-What are the definitive qualities and patterns of behavior that separate excellent reps from the rest of the pack?
+As a sales leader, you’re guaranteed to have sales reps that go above and beyond.
+But how can you tell if a rep has truly achieved sales excellence?
+What are the definite qualities that separate excellent sales reps from the rest of the pack?

-Here, let's explore what sales excellence looks like, how to measure it, and how to achieve it, according to sales managers from G2, Northpass, impact.com, Gong, and Articulate Marketing.
+In this post, you’ll explore what sales excellence looks like, how to measure it, and how to achieve it.
+Experts from G2, Northpass, impact.com, and Articulate Marketing share their tips.

 What is sales excellence?

 Sales excellence is defined as consistently meeting and exceeding growth targets.
-It's a measure of how individual salespeople are performing and how successful an organization is at closing deals.
+Think of it as a measure of how individual salespeople are performing and how successful an organization is at closing deals.

-Let's explore how you should define sales excellence next.
+Next, we’ll explore how you should determine sales excellence.

 - Working Smarter